kailash-manasarovar/statement/docs/timeline/2025/july.md

 - Dad said he thinks she's the boss.
 - Just like the guy from March, she had the air of someone who only speaks to people who are very afraid of her.

+## Dad is unable to go to Lourdes with me

+- Dad was booked up to go to Lourdes with me.
+- A few days later, he poos himself disastrously and I tell him I can't deal with it.
+- We cancel his trip and I decide to go alone instead.

+## Dad tells me he's a spy cop

+- The Sunday before I leave on my own for Lourdes, dad and I go for a dinner at the Claddagh Ring.
+- He's very candid with me this evening.
+- He tells me he thinks his brother abused my aunt Bernadette and I've had enough of hearing about this sort of thing and get angry with him.
+- He tells me he's a spy cop.
+- Not a spy cop exactly, a spy robber would be a better term.
+- He tells me he married my mother on request by the British government.
+- He suggests it could have been any woman but he picked her for some reason.
+- I suspect because she's very easily manipulated.
+- I don't know why he's telling me this at this time.
+It's high treason.
+Unless he's told someone else already and he's worried about it coming out.
+- It was tense times in Belfast Northern Ireland when they met and they were both studying at Queen's University.
+- He doesn't say if he was paid or if he had to do it to avoid jail for some perversion they had him on.
+- I tell him I get it, it's what countries do to protect themselves.
+I can't imagine they got anything from him though and this vile act of deception destroyed us all.
+- The news is unsurprising, rather liberating in fact.
+- Suddenly, my life experiences make total sense.
+- What he doesn't say is if he told the porn gangs of Dénia stating that no-one would ever investigate anything that happened to me.
+- Is that why he's worried about it coming out now.
+- Or did [the woman in the Red Lion](#the-woman-at-the-red-lion) tell him not to go to Lourdes with me because they were going to finish me off and he was getting it off his chest with someone he felt would never be able to tell?
+- I got the date wrong on this on the initial commit but then remembered it had to have been before I left for Lourdes.
+- Did his untouchable status make him capable of unspeakable evil.
+- Did my dad boast about this to the wrong people over the years, about how his daughter would have no humans rights if anything happened to her?
+- I wonder if they all knew they could do whatever they like to me, including murder, and no-one would lift a finger.
+- Did he very literally throw us to the wolves?
+- When I think back to 1989, it does seem we were targeted, prepped, and groomed for a few months on the run up to the production of repeated sedated rape-gang porn with groups of black men on their mothers' kitchen tables and elsewhere in London.
+- They must have made millions on the films and, like in Dénia, the massive resources spent on producing this porn and terrorizing its star(s) would have been well worth it for a criminal enterprise.
+- Did the rape-gangs of North London know it was safe to target me because of my dad's secret life?
+- Did the people at the Red Lion share the porn with him afterwards back in 1989?
+- Is that why when I was broken and suffering from PTSD as a child, and would come home at night devastated after being bullied and jeered at yet again by my friends, he would sit there, drunk, and giggle, yes that giggle again, as if he knew something about what had happened and it delighted him?
+- Is this why he and my mother blamed my black friend for everything that had happened to me?
+- Not everyone knew about this, of course, or they wouldn't have bothered trying to punish him for his various evils through targeting me.
+- It clears up why everyone is warned off me more recently, notably when [I stood for election in June 2024](../2024/june.md#election-campaign) and it was obvious I had been massively discredited and I no idea why.
+- The truth is liberating but very upsetting at times.

 ## Lourdes

 - I visit Lourdes.